Status of World Nuclear Forces

 j The U.S. government declared in March 2018 that its stockpile included 3,822 warheads as of September 2017.
 After that, the Trump administration decided no longer to declassify the numbers.
 In 2021, the Biden administration declassified the number of warheads in the stockpile and the number of dismantled warheads, noting that the stockpile consisted of 3,750 warheads as of September 2020.
 Since then, additional warheads have been retired for an estimated stockpile of approximately 3,700 warheads.

-k In addition to the roughly 3,700 warheads in the military stockpile and the 1,900 retired warheads awaiting dismantlement, approximately 20,000 plutonium cores (pits) and some 4,000 Canned Assemblies (secondaries) from dismantled warheads are in storage at the Pantex Plant in Texas and Y-12 plant in Tennessee.
-For a detailed overview of U.S. forces, see here.
+k In addition to the roughly 3,700 warheads in the military stockpile and the approximate 1,500 retired warheads awaiting dismantlement, roughly 20,000 plutonium cores (pits) and some 4,000 Canned Assemblies (secondaries) from dismantled warheads are in storage at the Pantex Plant in Texas and Y-12 plant in Tennessee.
+For a detailed 2023 overview of U.S. forces, see here.

 l Weapons for France’s single aircraft carrier are not deployed on the ship under normal circumstances but could be on short notice.
 Warhead loadings on some submarines missiles have been reduced to increase targeting flexibility.
 For a detailed overview of French nuclear forces, see here).

 n The number of British warheads on each submarine was lowered from 48 to 40.
 This lowered the number of “operationally available” warheads from 160 to 120.
 The plan was to reduce the stockpile to “not more than 180” by the mid-2020s, but the Johnson government announced in 2021 that it would increase the stockpile to “no more than 260 warheads.”
-Detailed 2021 overview here.
+Detailed overview of UK nuclear forces here.

 q Estimating the number of Indian warheads comes with great uncertainty because neither Indian nor western governments provide public information.
 Despite efforts to increase readiness, we estimate Indian nuclear warheads are not mated with missiles but in central storage.
 Bomber weapons could probably be employed on relatively short notice.
 More warheads are in production.
 Detailed 2022 overview here.

-r After six nuclear tests, including two of 10-20 kilotons and one of more than 150 kilotons, we estimate that North Korea might have produced sufficient fissile material for roughly 40-50 warheads.
+r After six nuclear tests, including two of 10-20 kilotons and one of more than 150 kilotons, we estimate that North Korea might have produced sufficient fissile material for roughly 50-70 warheads.
 The number of assembled warheads is unknown, but lower.
-While we estimate North Korea might have approximately 20 assembled warheads for medium-range missiles, we have not yet seen evidence that it has developed a functioning warhead that can be delivered at ICBM range.
+We estimate that North Korea might have approximately 30 assembled warheads for short- and medium-range missiles, although this number is certainly increasing.
 Detailed 2022 overview here.

 s Numbers may not add up due to rounding and uncertainty about the operational status of the four lesser nuclear weapons states and the uncertainty about the size of the total inventories of three of the five initial nuclear powers.